Etriz/node-api-challenge/README.md

 Demonstrate your understanding of this Sprint's concepts by answering the following free-form questions.
 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your Team Lead.

-- [ ] Mention two parts of Express that you learned about this week.
+- [ ] Mention two parts of Express that you learned about this week. routers and error handling with next()

 - [ ] Describe Middleware?
+      a type of code that runs inbetween parts of an api call, can be used to validate the request

 - [ ] Describe a Resource?
+      a resource is what the URI is pointing to including things like hostname, port, patch and query

-- [ ] What can the API return to help clients know if a request was successful?
+- [ ] What can the API return to help clients know if a request was successful? a successful status code such as 200

-- [ ] How can we partition our application into sub-applications?
+- [ ] How can we partition our application into sub-applications? use a router

 ## Minimum Viable Product